Pupil Premium is the funding the Government allocate each year aimed at supporting pupils who are:

 Data collected from schools each year, is used to determine the amount of funding a school will receive based directly on eligibility on that given date.
 Schools decide how the premium is allocated as they are best placed to determine what additional provision should be made.

 These funds were invested in relevant staffing and other resources to ensure the barriers to educational achievement for these pupils are addressed.
-It is also the strategy of Ormiston Cliff Park Infant Academy to pay for these pupils to attend trips and our after school club.
+It is also the strategy of Ormiston Cliff Park Infant Academy to subsidize school trips and enrichment activities to make them more financially accessible to all pupils.

 At Ormiston Cliff Park Infant Academy, we invest the pupil premium funding in a range of strategies to support learning including extra resources, staff development training and support staff.
 When investing the funding we look closely at what our children need to reach their potential, this means that the support we give our children is focused on their learning and closing the gap.